sriharshagit/transaction-authorizer/README.md

 # transaction-authorizer

-This project is hosted at aws and api links are and use post method for account creation http://ec2-52-66-188-226.ap-south-1.compute.amazonaws.com/account for trasaction its http://ec2-52-66-188-226.ap-south-1.compute.amazonaws.com/transaction
+This project is hosted at aws and api links are and use post method.

+for account creation http://ec2-52-66-188-226.ap-south-1.compute.amazonaws.com/account for trasaction its http://ec2-52-66-188-226.ap-south-1.compute.amazonaws.com/transaction